 And if anyone asks why you’re still playing games at three in the morning, you can tell them it’s for science.
 (You monster.)

 Katana Zero, developed by Askiisoft

-You can also sign up to the GameMaker Forum and pose any lingering game-making questions you may have to our community.
+You can also sign up to the GameMaker Forum and pose any game-making questions you may have to the indie game dev community.